Lame-duck Wisconsin Gov. Scott Walker signs bills weakening Democratic successor

 The bill would also limit early voting in the state after a previous attempt to cut early voting was found unconstitutional in federal court, so the legislature is trying again with a slightly more expansive approach.

-Earlier this month, Evers said that while calling the move a "coup" might be "strong," he agreed with Democratic criticism that the effort was a direct response to Republicans losing top statewide offices.
-He argued that the legislature wouldn't be pushing these laws if Walker had won re-election.
+After Republicans rammed the bills through in the lame-duck session earlier this month, furious Wisconsin Democrats labeled it a naked partisan power grab that would lead to gridlock and lawsuits.
+Evers said then that while calling the move a "coup" might be "strong," he agreed with Democratic criticism that the effort was a direct response to Republicans losing top statewide offices.

 Walker said on Friday that the gubernatorial appointments to the state's economic board were limited because he believes it should not be a partisan position.
 He also said that the early voting component was to bring uniformity to the process, rather than to restrict voters.